silx-kit/silx/doc/source/modules/gui/hdf5/getting_started.rst

    examples_hdf5widget.rst

 The :doc:`examples_hdf5widget` sample code provides an example of properties of the view, the model and the header.

 .. image:: img/Hdf5Example.png
    :height: 200px
-   :width: 400 px
+   :width: 400px
    :alt: Example for HDF5TreeView features
    :align: center

 Source code: :doc:`examples_hdf5widget`.

-After installing silx and downloading the script, you can start from the command prompt:
+After installing `silx` and downloading the script, you can start it from the command prompt:

 .. code-block:: bash

    python hdf5widget.py <files>

 This example loads files added to the command line, or files dropped from the file system.
-It also provides a GUI to display test files created programatically.
+It also provides a GUI to display test files created programmatically.